ajmengistu/Central-Dogma-of-Molecular-Biology-Simulation/README.md

 Central dogma of molecular biology simulation.
 Transcribes DNA to RNA and translates RNA to protein.
 <br>

 The following repository contains a python file created using Jupyter Notebook.
-The objective of this project is to simulate the central dogma of molecular biology (the biological information flow: DNA -> RNA -> Proteins).
+The objective of this project is to simulate the central dogma of molecular biology (the flow of genetic information within a biological system: DNA -> RNA -> Proteins).